Stafford: Anglo-Saxon

 Stafford means "ford" by a staithe (landing place).
-The original settlement was on a dry sand and gravel peninsula that offered a strategic crossing point in the marshy valley of the River Sow, a tributary of the River Trent.
-There is still a large area of marshland north-west of the town, which is subject to flooding and did so in 1947, 2000, 2007 and 2019.
+The original settlement was on a near island, on a gravelly lowland bounded by loop of the River Sow to the south and west (a tributary of the River Trent).
+The eastern boundary was formed by Sandyford brook, with a marshy area to the north.
+Despite many drains being constructed in the 19th century, the area is still prone to flooding.